Pharmacological Sciences PhD Program

 The Pharmacological Sciences PhD program is flexible and tailored to the needs of each individual student.
 Students are actively engaged in research throughout their training: In the first year, laboratory rotations ensure exposure to a variety of techniques and research problems.
 By the end of their third year, students are considered for advancement to PhD candidacy on the basis of academic standing, laboratory performance, and a qualifying examination.
 After advancement to candidacy, students devote their time to completion of an original research dissertation.

-CLICK HERE to view a sample program.
+CLICK HERE to view a sample program of the Pharmacology Concentration PhD program.

 For more details regarding the required course work, please visit our program’s section in the UCI General Catalogue.